 The Snow Queen’s growing area must be well-vented.
 If the illness has indeed infected the plant, you can address them by cutting off the damaged part and using a copper-rich fungicide.

 The infestation is likewise similar to Marble Queen.
-This kind has a higher resistance, yet it can still be harmed less frequently than Snow Queen.
+This kind has a higher resistance but can still be harmed less frequently than Snow Queen.

 Sneak a Peek!